Start in the north or the south?

 Vietnam Airlines is based in Hanoi's Noi Bai International Airport.
 They are a member of the SkyTeam alliance; you'll be rewarded with Delta SkyMiles when flying with them.

 The Airport in Saigon

-The airports in Saigon and Hanoi are both functional and very easy to navigate.
+The airport in Saigon is functional, well signed, and easy to navigate.

 Vietnam's new airport will be located around 31 miles northeast of Saigon and is expected to start handling flights in 2025.
 The airport will reach full capacity by 2050.

 Saigon's old SGN airport will be converted to service mostly domestic and regional Southeast Asia flights, much the way that Bangkok's old Don Mueang International Airport (DMK) was utilized after the completion of Suvarnabhumi Airport (BKK).

 Many hotels provide airport pickup.
 If possible, go ahead and schedule a driver.
 Saigon's taxi drivers have a long reputation of scamming new arrivals.
 Some will demand more money halfway to your destination.
 Others may try to take you to copy-cat hotels pretending to be one of the current favorites on TripAdvisor!

 If airport pickup isn't an option, you'll need to enter the taxi stand in front of the airport.
 If possible, wait for a VinaSun taxi — they are the most reputable taxi company in Saigon.
 Giving up your place in the queue to wait a few minutes longer is worth it.